mufflyt/MIGS/README.md

 Limitations are limited population data 'Getting data from the 2019 1-year ACS.
 The 1-year ACS provides data for geographies with populations of 65,000 and greater.'

 ***To Do:***
+Figure out how to get miles driven to nearest MIGS from county centroid.